saha433/chronos/README.md

 ```
 flask run --port 5001
 ```
-You should see output indicating the server is running, such as: * Running on http://127.0.0.1:5001 *
+You should see output indicating the server is running, such as: Running on http://127.0.0.1:5001

 2. Open the Frontend
 Once the server is running, open the index.html file directly in your web browser.

-You can do this by:

-- Double-clicking the index.html file in your file explorer.

-- Right-clicking it in VS Code and selecting "Open with Live Server" (if you have the extension).

-- Typing the file path into your browser's address bar (e.g., file:///path/to/your/project/index.html).

 The web page will load, and you can now enter text into the textbox and click "Reconstruct" to interact with your local backend.

 **Input**: `"lol, that was epic fail. brb"`